nocwang/publications/README.md

 # Publications

 ## Journal
-Early prediction of level-of-care requirements in patients with COVID-19: A multi-center case series, under review.
+Early prediction of level-of-care requirements in patients with COVID-19, eLife, 2020.

+Prescriptive analytics for reducing 30-day hospital readmissions after general surgery, PloS one, 2020.

-Predictive Models of Mortality for Hospitalized COVID-19 Patients: A Retrospective Cohort Study, under review.
+Predictive Models of Mortality for Hospitalized Patients With COVID-19: Retrospective Cohort Study, JMIR Medical Informatics, 2020.

 Predictive models of pregnancy based on data from a preconception cohort study, in preparation.

 Identifying division of labor strategies in microbial community metabolism, mSystems, 2019.

 Predicting Antimicrobial Resistance in the Intensive Care Unit, under review.

-Prescriptive Analytics for Reducing 30-day Hospital Readmissions after General Surgery, under review.

 Predicting diabetes-related hospitalizations based on Electronic Health Records, Statistical Methods in Medical Research, 2018.